Do you need to file a self assessment tax return if you use an umbrella company?

 Umbrella companies and PAYE

-More and more people use the services of umbrella companies – especially as a result of the April 2021 ‘Off Payroll’ legislation, which significantly reduced the number of limited company contractors working for end-clients.
+More and more people use umbrella companies, especially due to the April 2021 ‘Off-Payroll’ legislation, which significantly reduced the number of limited company contractors working for end clients.

 By processing payroll with HMRC’s tax system Pay As You Earn – umbrella employees are taxed at source and receive their net salary after all the deductions have been processed by the umbrella and sent to HMRC.

-If a worker’s only source of income is via the assignments they’re working on and being paid for by an umbrella, they will not need to submit a personal tax return.
+If a worker’s only source of income is from an umbrella company, they will not need to submit a personal tax return.
 This is because they will have paid their fair share of tax and national insurance (PAYE).

-When would an umbrella company employee be required to submit a personal tax return?
+When do umbrella company employees have to file a tax return?

 Despite being paid for your temporary assignments through an umbrella company, if any of the following applies to you, you might need to complete a self-assessment tax return:

-• You’re a company director and have income through this business that is not taxed under Pay As You Earn (PAYE).
+• You’re a company director with income through this business that is not taxed under Pay As You Earn (PAYE).

 • You earn money via renting properties (buy to let).